henrypapadatos/henrypapadatos.github.io/_pages/about.md

 Hi, I'm Henry,

-I am a technical AI risk management expert.
-I focus on addressing the growing gap between rapid AI advancement and our ability to manage its associated risks.
+As a technical AI risk management expert, my focus lies in addressing the growing gap between rapid AI advancement and our ability to manage its associated risks.

-I am the Managing Director of [SaferAI](https://www.safer-ai.org/) where I work on both, AI governance and technical solutions to improve the risk management for frontier AI systems.
+I am the Managing Director of [SaferAI](https://www.safer-ai.org/) where I work on both AI governance and technical solutions to improve the risk management for frontier AI systems.

-In the governance space, I contributed to crucial initiatives such as the EU AI Act's Code of Practice and the G7 Hiroshima AI Process reporting framework.
+#### Governance

+I am contributing to various initiatives in the governance space.
+I am in an expert working group for the EU AI Act's Codes of Practice, which focuses on general purpose AI models.
+My working group is focusing on the risk taxonomy and on risk identification and assessment.

+I also took part in the OECD task force in charge of drafting the G7 Hiroshima AI Process [reporting framework](https://transparency.oecd.ai/).
+Just before the Paris AI action summit, I advocated for international AI safety standards through an op-ed published in [TIME](https://time.com/7213772/paris-ai-summit-must-set-global-standards/).
+Most recently, I joined the OECD expert group on AI Risk & Accountability to further inform global governance.

+#### Technical research

-On the technical front, I developed an [AI risk management ratings system for AI developers](https://ratings.safer-ai.org/), which has received endorsement from renowned AI researcher Yoshua Bengio and attracted coverage from [TIME](https://time.com/7026972/saferai-study-xai-meta/) and [Euractiv](https://www.euractiv.com/section/digital/news/top-ai-companies-suffer-from-poor-ai-risk-management-says-french-non-profit/).
-I'm also working on a comprehensive AI risk management framework that integrates current AI practices with proven risk management strategies from other industries.
+On the technical front, I developed an [AI risk management ratings system for AI developers](https://ratings.safer-ai.org/), which has been featured in [TIME](https://time.com/7026972/saferai-study-xai-meta/) and [Euractiv](https://www.euractiv.com/section/digital/news/top-ai-companies-suffer-from-poor-ai-risk-management-says-french-non-profit/).
+I then published a comprehensive [AI risk management framework](https://arxiv.org/abs/2502.06656) that integrates current AI practices with proven risk management strategies from other industries.

+I am now working on improving risk modeling and quantitative risk assessment for AI-enabled cyber risks.
+In this effort, I recently published a [paper](https://arxiv.org/abs/2503.04299) addressing a key challenge in AI risk assessment: connecting empirical measures of AI capabilities to concrete estimates of real-world harms.

-Prior to joining SaferAI, I conducted technical research on large language models alignement at the [Center for Human-Compatible AI](https://humancompatible.ai/) at UC Berkeley.
+Prior to joining SaferAI, I conducted technical research on large language models alignment at the [Center for Human-Compatible AI](https://humancompatible.ai/) at UC Berkeley.